SteeltoeOSS/Documentation/guides/service-discovery/consul.md

 builder.Services.AddDiscoveryClient();
 ```

 Now when the application starts up, Steeltoe will activate the appropriate discovery client.
-In this case, Consul is the only one configured, but you _can_ add multiple package references and switch between them with application configuration.
+In this case, Consul is the only one configured, but you could add multiple package references and switch between them with application configuration.

 ---